harness/developer-hub/docs/chaos-engineering/get-started/overview.md

 ## Why is chaos engineering important?

 In the current landscape of fast-paced technology, system failures have a significant impact on businesses, customers, and stakeholders.
-Chaos engineering provides a way to identify potential issues before they become major problems, helping organizations minimize downtime, mitigate risks, and improve reliability .
+Chaos engineering is a way to identify potential issues before they become major problems, helping organizations minimize downtime, mitigate risks, and improve reliability.

 ### Shift left chaos engineering